 You happier than ever!

 Perhaps I will never be as happy as I was at 2 years old, but there are many things that we can do to make our lives happier and relieve us from the occasional lows.
 It is unfortunate that in the U.S., we have the second highest lifetime rate of depression.
-These techniques are to help when we are not feeling up or to help us maintain a sense of wellbeing.
+As a naturopathic doctor, I’ve included techniques that should help when we are feeling down or help us maintain a sense of wellbeing.
 Serious depression on the other hand may require professional help.
 Also depression might be a sign of an underlying chronic condition like hypothyroidism or anemia requiring higher force naturopathic intervention.

 Need a mood lift?
 It's time to dance, run, walk, bike, swim, and hike.
 Exercise causes our body to release feel good chemicals called endorphins which boost our sense of wellbeing while suppressing stress and anxiety hormones.
 In one 6 month study, regular aerobic exercise was shown to be as effective as antidepressants.
 There was also a reduction in depression relapse.
 Bonus no side-effects!
 In addition, a Japanese study showed that workers who exercised regularly had fewer depressive symptoms and better workplace social adaptation than their non- exercising coworkers.
 After completing a 4 week daily walking program, the non-exercising coworkers improved their depressive moods and social adaptation.
 So next time work is getting you down skip the coffee pot and go for a walk.